Form 433A-OIC Guide: Filling It Out Completely

 Notes and Summary

 Filing an offer in compromise can be quite complex.
 If you fill this guide you should find it not as hard as you think.
-Make sure when you file to be as complete as possible.
+Make sure when you file to is as complete as possible.
 The more complete your offer, the more likely you will get it accepted without any further document requests from the IRS.
 If you fill out an incomplete offer, it will lag the process.

 If you would like help settling your tax debt or are unsure if you qualify for a settlement at all, fill out our tax resolution application form or call us at (888) 515-4829 and you will get a free 15-minute consultation with a licensed tax attorney.